-Our ability to commercialize our drugs, alone or with collaborators, will depend in part on the extent to which reimbursement will be available from:

-- government and health administration authorities; - · private health maintenance organizations and health insurers; and - other healthcare payers.
+- Our ability to commercialize our drugs, alone or with collaborators, will depend in part on the extent to which reimbursement will be available from: - government and health administration authorities; - private health maintenance organizations and health insurers; and - other healthcare payers.

 Significant uncertainty exists as to the reimbursement status of newly approved healthcare products.
 Healthcare payers, including Medicare, health maintenance organizations and managed care organizations, are challenging the prices charged for medical products and services and/or are seeking pharmacoeconomic data to justify formulary acceptance and reimbursement practices.
-We currently have not generated pharmacoeconomic data on any of our product candidates.
+We currently have not generated pharmacoeconomic data on any of our drug candidates.
 Government and other healthcare payers increasingly are attempting to contain healthcare costs by limiting both coverage and the level of reimbursement for drugs, and by refusing, in some cases, to provide coverage for uses of approved products for disease indications for which the FDA has or has not granted labeling approval.
-Adequate third-party insurance coverage may not be available to patients for any products we discover and develop, alone or with collaborators.
-If government and other healthcare payers do not provide adequate coverage and reimbursement levels for our products, market acceptance of our drug candidates could be limited.
+Adequate third-party insurance coverage may not be available to patients for any products, market acceptance of our drug candidates could be limited.